tahmidazam/glucose-homeostasis/docs/prescriptions.md

 ![Unidentified prescription count](plots/unidentified_prescription_count.png)

-Through lookup up NDCs, GSNs, drug names, and generic drug names, the number of unidentified prescription records is brought to 0.
+Through the hierarchy of lookups using the NDCs, GSNs, drug names, and generic drug names, the number of unidentified prescription records falls.

 > **Note**: We must appreciate and assume that the drugs have been truthfully entered into the dataset, and that the
 > RxCUIs are appropriately selected for each prescription.